smart-on-fhir/health-cards/docs/credential-modeling.md

 According to the procedure above, we start with decisions about FHIR content resources and identity resources:

 * Which **FHIR content resources** need to be conveyed in a package?
-For the diagnostic results, we need:
+For the immunization example, we'd need:
-    * `Immunization` with details about a first dose (product, date of administration, and location reference)
+    * `Immunization` with details about a first dose (product, date of administration, and administering provider)
-    * `Immunization` with details about a second dose (product, date of administration, and location reference)
+    * `Immunization` with details about a second dose (product, date of administration, and administering provider)
-    * `Location`(s) indicating where a dose was administered

 * What **FHIR identity resources** do we need to bind the FHIR content resources to an external identity system?
 We might eventually define use-case-specific requirements, but we want to start with on recommended set of data elements for inclusion using the FHIR `Patient` resource.
 The resource includes an overall "level of assurance" indicating whether these demographi elements have been verified.